 Online Classes Offer Learning at Any Pace

-Online classes could be a great option for you if you are looking for flexibility to accommodate your busy schedule or if you don’t have the resources to attend in-person classes, such as transportation.
-Another situation in which an online program would be the best option for you is if you want an additional degree/certificate to advance your career but don’t have enough time to commute to campus without affecting your personal, professional, and academic life balance.
-The flexibility of being able to fit your online classes into your schedule, whether you are on vacation or you have time off from work, can open up new opportunities for you to succeed.
+Online classes could be a great option for you if you’re looking for flexibility to accommodate your busy schedule or if you don’t have the resources to attend in-person classes, such as transportation.
+An online program is also a great option for you if you want an additional degree/certificate to advance your career but don’t have enough time to commute to campus and sit through class without affecting your personal, professional, and academic life balance.
+The flexibility of being able to fit your online classes into your schedule, whether you’re on vacation, taking care of family members, or working full time, can open up new opportunities for you to succeed.

 In-Person Classes are Active and Involved